-A record of the company secretary (if the company has one): (section 275); and
+- A record of the company secretary (if the company has one) (section 275);

 Where Do You Keep These Company Records?

-Traditionally these 6 company records would be kept in a physical document called the company’s Statutory Register (or ‘Company Books’) which was a hard copy register that had to be kept at the Company’s registered office.
+Traditionally these 6 company records would be kept in a physical document called the company’s Statutory Register (or ‘Company Books’).
+This was a hard copy register that you had to keep at the Company’s registered office.

-Usually this was in the form of a loose leaf ring binder folder but the registers could be kept in an electronic format on a computer.
+Usually this was in the form of a loose leaf ring binder folder.
+Instead, you could keep the registers in an electronic format on a computer.

 However since the Small Business Enterprise and Employment Act 2015 came into force it is sufficient to keep these records on the Company Register that is maintained at Companies House.
 You do this by sending the relevant notifications to Companies House using their prescribed forms.